joemCruz/gis441f16/READ_ME.md

   QGIS is a user friendly Open Source Geographic Information System (GIS) licensed under the GNU General Public License.
 [QGis Link](http://www.qgis.org/en/site/about/index.html)
   2. How does the project extend existing work

   The project extends the functionality inherent within Pysal into the QGis platform.
-This allows for functions not found within QGis, but found within Pysal, to be used in Qgis' graphical interface.
+This allows for functions not found within QGis, but found within Pysal, to be used in QGis' graphical interface.
   3. What tasks does the new system support

+  The interoperability between Pysal and QGis will result in the Pysal methods being usable by QGis.
+This will allow QGis to apply its loaded, spatial files with accompanying data to be analyzed by the methods developed in Pysal.

 ### 3. System Proposal
        1. Overview